MichaelABryant/heart-disease-prediction/README.md

 First, I split the data into train and tests sets with a test set size of 25%.

-I then hyperparameter tuned nine different models with ten-fold cross-validation and evaluated them primarily based on sensitivity/recall.
+I then hyperparameter tuned nine different models with ten-fold cross-validation and evaluated the results using recall and accuracy.

 The models I used were GaussianNB, LogisticRegression, DecisionTreeClassifier, kNeighborsClassifier, RandomForestClassifier, SVC (support vector classifier), XGBClassifier, StackingClassifier, and VotingClassifier.